How to Easily Fix the Steam Fatal Error “Failed to load Steamui.dll”

 “Failed to load Steamui.dll” Troubleshooting Methods

 Let’s look at how to resolve the Steam Fatal Error “Failed to load Steamui dll” error.
-To fix the problem, we suggest that you attempt each of the solutions listed below one at a time.
+To fix the problem, we suggest you attempt each of the solutions listed below one at a time.

 Second Method – Delete the Steamui.dll File and Libswscale-3.dll Files